Our Mission with GD&T

 We strongly believe that you can learn and apply GD&T if you break the concepts down and relate them to how they are actually used in the real world – not just what is written in the standards.
 GD&T can be a huge benefit to those companies that adopt it.
 In fact, GD&T allows companies to save time, money and headache by only focusing on what is functionally necessary for their product.

 Our passion is to make GD&T approachable and understandable.
 After using our course material, we promise a strong foundation in your GD&T Knowledge that you will be able to confidently apply in your work.

-My love of engineering led me to study the fundamentals of what makes a good design.
-Throughout my entire career, I have been studying Geometric Dimensioning and Tolerancing and how it could be better applied to the automotive and mechanical fields.
+Tom is a Design Engineer who has worked within the automotive industry (BMW Manufacturing and ZF Transmissions) for the past decade.
+His love of engineering led him to study the fundamentals of what is required to understand the requirements of design through all stages of a part's production.
+Throughout his entire career, he has studied Geometric Dimensioning and Tolerancing and how it could be better applied to the automotive and mechanical fields.